balusena/observability-monitoring-for-devops/02-Introduction to Monitoring Tools/Introduction to Monitoring Tools.md

 ### 🔌 API Clients
 - API clients interact with Prometheus through its HTTP API to fetch data, query metrics, and integrate Prometheus with other systems or custom applications.

+### 🖥️ Prometheus and Grafana Together
+Prometheus and Grafana are often used together to provide a complete monitoring solution.
+Prometheus collects and stores the metrics, while Grafana visualizes them in real-time.

+- Prometheus handles data collection, storage, and basic alerting.
+- Grafana connects to Prometheus as a data source to create rich dashboards and provides advanced alerting and notification capabilities.